 - We body work: after the medication is administered, we will still help your body into different positions to encourage baby to rotate through the birth canal.

 - We keep it mother-centered: we help to encourage the hormones of labor to continue, regardless of medication, by setting ambiance and preserving the 'sacred space' of birth.
 We also gauge the emotions of mom: disappointment, anger, happiness?
 If she needs to work through emotions, we have an impromptu emotional mapping session.

 - We move it along: we will watch your contractions.
 If they start to space out, which often happens with epidurals and spinals, we will encourage labor to pick back up through acupressure points, aromatherapy, and massage.

-- We stay on task: if a medical emergency does arrive, which more frequently does with medicated births, we can help to prepare you prenatally and during the actual birth event, to be as involved as possible and to ensure this is still your babies birth story/time.
+- We stay on task: if a medical emergency does arise, which more frequently does with medicated births, we can help to prepare you prenatally and during the actual birth event, to be as involved as possible and to ensure this is still your babies birth story/time.

 - Breast is still best: we still stay after the birth to help with breastfeeding, which may need more help than otherwise would have.